cnadler86/micropython-camera-API/README.md

     reset_pin=-1,
     pixel_format=PixelFormat.RGB565,
     frame_size=FrameSize.QVGA,
-    jpeg_quality=15,
+    jpeg_quality=85,
     fb_count=1,
     grab_mode=GrabMode.WHEN_EMPTY
 )

-#Camera construction using defaults (if you specified them in mpconfigboard.h)
-camera = Camera()

 # Capture image
 img = camera.capture()

 # Camera reconfiguration
 camera.reconfigure(pixel_format=PixelFormat.JPEG,frame_size=FrameSize.QVGA,grab_mode=GrabMode.LATEST, fb_count=2)
-camera.set_quality(10)
+camera.set_quality(90)  # The quality goes from 0% to 100%, meaning 100% is the highest but has probably no compression
 ```

 You can get and set sensor properties by the respective methods (e.g. camera.get_brightness() or camera.set_vflip(True).
-See autocompletitions in Thonny in order to see the list of methods.
+See autocompletions in Thonny in order to see the list of methods.
 If you want more insides in the methods and what they actually do, you can find a very good documentation [here](https://docs.circuitpython.org/en/latest/shared-bindings/espcamera/index.html).
 Notice that for the methods in here you need to prefix a get/set, depending on what you want to do.